Decisions about department store bikes...

 Quality for Kids

-Lots of families are understandably strapped for cash, so they sometimes choose cheap kids bikes because kids grow so fast.
-We hope to offer a trade-up program for kids bikes soon, but until then, we encourage parents to carefully weigh the pros & cons of cheap kids bikes vs. quality kids bikes.
-Cheap bikes can make it less enjoyable and less safe to ride (like sketchy brakes your kids can’t rely on), whereas quality bikes help kids learn priceless skills that transfer to other aspects of life including:
+Affordability is understandably a consideration for many families, and because kids grow so fast, they sometimes choose slightly less expensive, but also lesser quality department store bikes.
+We hope to offer a trade-up program for our kids bikes soon, but until then, we encourage parents to weigh the pros & cons of department store kids bikes vs. quality kids bikes (the cost difference is often under $100).
+Lesser quality bikes can make it less enjoyable and less safe to ride (like sketchy brakes your kids can’t rely on), whereas quality bikes help kids learn priceless skills that transfer to other aspects of life including:

 - and a fun-loving sense of adventure!

-We’d like to share a personal story to show we’re not elitists, we simply & sincerely want everyone to enjoy riding.
-When my wife was in her early 20’s, she was working her way through college and couldn’t afford a car/gas/insurance, so she rode a bike.
+We’d like to share a personal story to illustrate our sincere desire for everyone to enjoy riding reliable & long-lasting bikes, which is a win/win for people & the planet.
+When Brad's wife was in her early 20’s, she was working her way through college and couldn’t afford a car/gas/insurance, so she rode a bike for transportation, and for fun & exercise.
 Sadly, her reliable bike was stolen.
 She scraped together $100 and bought a used department store bike, but the brakes soon broke, making it dangerous and scary to ride on city streets.
-She took it to two bike shops, but the brakes could not be fixed.
-So she saved up $400 to buy a quality bike from her local bike shop, which she enjoyed for 15 years before she upgraded and gifted the Giant to a friend who still rides it!
+She took it to two bike shops, but the brakes could not be fixed because the frame was incompatible with any replacement parts.
+So she saved up $400 to buy a quality bike from her local bike shop, which she enjoyed for 15 years before she upgraded and gifted her trusty Giant to a friend who still rides it!

 Our bottom line...

-We’re a small, sustainable bike shop so we encourage our customers to invest in quality bikes because safe & pleasant riding is priceless!
+We’re a small, sustainable bike shop with a passion for building and fixing reliable bikes, so we encourage our customers to invest in quality bikes because safe & pleasant riding is priceless!
 We've chosen to carry these bicycle brands because of their commitment to quality, reliability, and awesome handling for decades of fun.